White Paper v1.1 · December 2025

 - RTO (Recovery Time Objective): <4 hours for full system restore from backups

-Cost Estimation (50K palms, monthly surveys)
+Cost Estimation (~5,000 acres, monthly surveys)

 | Component | Specification | Monthly Cost |